bogdanr/bogdanr.github.io/_posts/2026-06-10-making-local-llm-fast.md

 ### The dumb bug

 There were several dumb bugs.
 The model got loaded twice at some point.
-And other where a bit more complex.
+And others were a bit more complex.
 I'll share an easy one so we can laugh together.

 Fono now ships with Google's Gemma as the default local model.
 Gemma's prompt format has no dedicated slot for system instructions like some models have, so when I first implemented it I glued the system prompt onto the current user turn: